ixnas/altcha-dotnet/README.md

 The result's `IsValid` property tells you whether the form data, verification data and the signature are valid.
 You should probably reject the form submission if this is not the case.
+The `ValidationError` property contains more details on why the validation failed.

 The result's `PassedSpamFilter` property tells you whether the form data successfully passed through the spam filter.
 You might want to keep the form submission and mark it as spam in your application for manual approval.

 ## Solving challenges